 NCAC often leads or signs on to amicus briefs, “friend of the court” legal documents filed in appellate court cases by non-litigants that advise of relevant information or arguments that the court might wish to consider.
 Recently, NCAC signed an amicus brief arguing that the Congressional Art Competition violated First Amendment rights of a high school student when they removed his painting due to its allegorical depictions of police.
 In April 2018, NCAC joined PEN America and 31 other prominent arts organizations to jointly file an amicus brief urging the Supreme Court to strike down the third version of the Trump travel ban issued on September 27, 2017.
 NCAC and the College Art Association filed a brief opposing a law that would ban images of “animal cruelty” in a case that raised critical First Amendment questions that would affect a wide variety of valuable expression and undermine fundamental constitutional principles.
 And along with the ACLU and The National Youth Rights Association, NCAC submitted a friend of the court brief challenging a California law designed to prevent minors from purchasing “violent video games.”

-NCAC writes about a range of issues that touch on free expression such as Net Neutrality, Copyright and Fair Use, cultural appropriation, historical trauma and cultural ownership, flag desecration, the Visual Artists Rights Act (VARA), blacklists and boycotts, censorship and tribalism, structures of power, how threats of violence chill our public sphere and whether you can separate an artist from their art,
+NCAC contributes commentary about a range of issues that touch on free expression.
+Recently, NCAC partnered with ArtsEverywhere to launch an online roundtable investigating the intersections of art, freedom and the politics of social justice.
+It has contributed articles and Op-Eds on far-ranging topics that include Net Neutrality, Copyright and Fair Use, cultural appropriation, historical trauma and cultural ownership, flag desecration, the Visual Artists Rights Act (VARA), blacklists and boycotts, censorship and tribalism, structures of power, how threats of violence chill our public sphere and whether you can separate an artist from their art.

 NCAC SILENT ART AUCTIONS